syncfusion-content/windowsforms-docs/WindowsForms/Progress-Bar/Text-Settings.md

 ---
 layout: post
-title: Text-Settings | WindowsForms | Syncfusion
+title: Text Settings in Windows Forms Progress Bar control | Syncfusion
-description: text settings
+description: Learn about Text Settings support in Syncfusion Windows Forms Progress Bar (ProgressBarAdv) control and more details.
 platform: WindowsForms
 control: ProgressBarAdv
 documentation: ug
 ---

-# Text settings
+# Text Settings in Windows Forms Progress Bar (ProgressBarAdv)

 The below are ProgressBarAdv properties to customize the text and its alignment.